 How to backup device drivers in Windows 10 using Power Shell?

 Step 4.
-In the Windows PowerShell window, type the following command, and press
+In the Windows PowerShell window, type the following command and press Enter from the keyboard:-

 Export-WindowsDriver -Online -Destination “Full_path_of_location”